3midjets/CPTS-EXAM-WRITEUP/README.md

 Providing CPTS Exam writeup without payloads, with payloads and the full report.

-Use coupon code: Git-OSINT for 10% of on all the writeups.
+Use coupon code: Git-OSINT for 10% off on all the writeups.

 Discord: 3midjets_81260